Everything You Need To Know To Successfully Grow Your Own Cut Flower Garden In Your Own Backyard

 Arranging Your Cut Flowers

 To prolong the life of your cut flowers, you should change out the water every few days.
-Some people also prefer to add floral preservatives such as FloraLife or Chrysal Flower Food.
+Some people also prefer to add floral preservatives such as FloraLife or Chrysal Flower Food for a long vase life.
 You can also make your own homemade flower preservative with this recipe from House Beautiful.

 Join our cut flower gardening group on facebook: